ispanos/agli/Readme.md

 - Create a CLI interface.
   - Add flag to specify the `vars` directory location.
 - Add tests
+- Add better documentation on the "current_user" variable and how it can cause crashes with "ValueError: unexpected '\{' in field name" errors.

 If you want to contribute to this repository, maybe you could help me write some tests.
 Docker cannot be used to test everything this script does.